 To get an olive egger chicken you would cross (or breed) a dark brown egg layer - like a Marans or a Welsummer - with a true blue egg layer - like an Ameracana or Aracana.
 When the resulting chicks are old enough to lay their own eggs, you should get olive or green colored eggs.

-So, as you can see, while these three breeds do have some similarities, like how often they lay, there are many differences between Ameraucana, Aracana and Easter Egger Chickens.
+So, as you can see, while these three breeds do have some similarities, like how often they lay eggs, there are many differences between Ameraucana, Aracana and Easter Egger Chickens.